 Need help with accessibility?

-As an agency who has worked with higher education organisations for many years, we understand the needs and challenges of higher education.
+As a digital agency that has worked with higher education organisations for many years, we understand the needs and challenges of higher education.

 We offer training and consultancy, as well as website development support.
 We carry out accessibility audits and produce accessibility statements.